 If you love bacon but don’t love the mess and hassle that comes with making it, then you need an air fryer!
 With an air fryer, you can make bacon with little to no cleanup.
 Plus, air fryer bacon is crispy and delicious.
-If you’ve never tried cooking bacon in an air fryer, you’re missing out!
+If you’ve never tried cooking bacon in the air fryer, you’re missing out!

 Why you’ll love this recipe

-- Air frying bacon is faster than cooking it in a pan, and the method is hands off
+- Air frying bacon is faster than cooking it in a pan, and the method is hands-off

 - There is no need to add extra oil, so it is a healthier way to cook bacon